Topological mixing in CAT(-1) metric spaces: Introduction and preliminary results

-Hence, in the statement of theorem \ref{main} above geodesic completeness as well as connectivity of $\partial X$ can be replaced by property (\ref {ballconnect}) alone.
-The structure of this paper is as follows.
-In the present section we include basic definitions and properties of hyperbolic metric spaces.
-Moreover, the notion of non-elementary group $\Gamma$ of isometries of $X$ is explained and the action of such $\Gamma$ on $GX$ is analyzed.
-Finally, a counter-example is described in which neither properties (\ref{really}), ( \ref{ballconnect}) hold, nor connectedness of $\partial X.$ In section \ref {BusSSS} Busemann functions are discussed and we use them to study strong stable sets in the space of geodesics.
-Although topological transitivity follows from topological mixing, we show in section \ref{toptransitivity} that the geodesic flow on $Y$ is topologically transitive because we need this property in the proof of theorem \ref{main} given in section \ref {mainproof}.
-Finally, section \ref{application} provides a class of spaces, much wider than manifolds, satisfying all assumptions posited in theorem \ref {main} above.
+The structure of this paper is as follows: in the present section we include basic definitions and prove certain properties of $CAT\left( -1\right) $-spaces needed in the sequel.
+Moreover, the notion of a non-elementary group $\Gamma$ of isometries of $X$ is explained and the action of such $\Gamma$ on $GX$ is analyzed.
+Finally, the first section is concluded by (counter)examples, which are $1$-dimensional simplicial complexes, in which the geodesic flow is not topologically mixing.
+These examples justify the fact that $1$-dimensional simplices are excluded when proving topological mixing for negatively curved polyhedra.
+In section \ref{BusSSS} Busemann functions are discussed and we use them to study strong stable sets in the space of geodesics.
+Although topological transitivity follows from topological mixing, we show in section \ref{toptransitivity} that the geodesic flow on $Y $ is topologically transitive because we need this property in the proof of theorem \ref{main} given in section \ref{mainproof}.
+Finally, in section \ref{application} the above-mentioned classes (A, B and C) of spaces are defined and it is shown that all assumptions posited in theorem \ref{main} above are satisfied.